 Nightlife in the City of Glasgow is exciting and diverse enough to suit all tastes.

 Clubbers and music lovers are spoiled for choice, and you can have a ball at King Tut’s Wah Wah Hut, venue for up and coming bands, (Oasis were discovered here).
 Other great venues include the upmarket Archaos and Barbaza.
-I could probably write a page about shopping and nightlife alone, because they are brilliant, but you can learn a lot more about Glasgow with the Top Ten Guide, incorporating the popular Lobey Dosser Tribute Blog, providing visitors with a fresh and focussed outlook on the City.
+I could probably write a whole page about shopping and nightlife alone, because they are extremely good.

 I have to stop for breath, and there was me trying not to be biased….